klynton/presentation_ci_with_puppet/cont_integration_with_puppet/presentation/02_cont_integration_toolchain.md

 # Git #

-* Most widely used & most widely misunderstood VCS in existance
+* Most widely used & most widely misunderstood VCS in existence
 * Doesn't fit nicely with our existing compute paradigms

 ~~~SECTION:notes~~~